 “I would not likely recommend paying down mortgage debt,” Wilson adds, “as this is often low-interest and deductible debt.”

 Despite drastic rate cuts by the Fed, the average credit card APR is above 16% as of April 1.
-And a recent CreditCards.com survey showed millions of Americans entered the coronavirus outbreak with credit card debt.
+And a 2021 CreditCards.com survey showed millions of Americans accrued more debt during the COVID-19 outbreak.

 3. Invest in the future